godotengine/godot-docs/tutorials/3d/procedural_geometry/arraymesh.rst

     if (arrMesh != null)
     {
-        // No blendshapes, lods, or compression used. arrMesh.AddSurfaceFromArrays(Mesh.PrimitiveType.Triangles, surfaceArray);
+        // No blendshapes, lods, or compression used. arrMesh.AddSurfaceFromArrays(Mesh.PrimitiveType.TriangleStrip, surfaceArray);
     }

-.. note:: In this example, we used ``Mesh.PRIMITIVE_TRIANGLES``, but you can use any primitive type
+.. note:: In this example, we used ``Mesh.PRIMITIVE_TRIANGLE_STRIP``, but you can use any primitive type
           available from mesh.

 Put together, the full code looks like: